 Accounting.
 A 10% check of all Pictures held on account is to be checked quarterly.
-A 100% Audit is to be carried out every 2 years or on hand over of Commanding Officer.
-The findings of these checks are to be sent to RHQ R Welsh.
-Copies of findings which include Royal Regiment of Wales items are to be sent to The Regimental Museum of The Royal Welsh (Brecon).
+A 100% audit is to be carried out every two years or on hand over of commanding officer.
+The findings of these checks are to be sent to RHQ and The Regimental Museum of The Royal Welsh (Brecon).

-New acquisitions are to be categorised as Regimental Property, details of which are to be passed on to The Regimental Museum of The Royal Welsh as soon as possible for inclusion on the MODES database.
+New acquisitions are to be categorised as regimental property, details of which are to be passed on to The Regimental Museum of The Royal Welsh as soon as possible for inclusion on the MODES database.

-Insurance: Account holders have a duty of care regarding the insurance of all Pictures held on account.
-The Pictures held on charge are to be valued periodically to ensure the right level of insurance.
-RHQ The Royal Welsh will continue to pay Insurance Premiums.
+Insurance: Account holders have a duty of care regarding the insurance of all pictures held on account.
+The pictures held on charge are to be valued periodically to ensure the right level of insurance.
+RHQ The Royal Welsh will continue to pay insurance premiums.

 Cleaning.
-Cost of cleaning Pictures is the responsibility of the Account Holders, and should be carried out by specialist contractors.
+Cost of cleaning pictures is the responsibility of the account holders and should be carried out by specialist contractors.

 Frame Repair.
-Costs for repairing frames should be sought through insurance claims in the first instance or Battalion/Mess funds.
+Costs for repairing frames should be sought through insurance claims in the first instance or battalion/mess funds.

 New Pictures.
-New acquisitions are to be categorised as Regimental Property, details of which are to be passed on to The Regimental Museum of The Royal Welsh as soon as possible for inclusion on the MODES database.
+New acquisitions are to be categorised as regimental property, details of which are to be passed on to The Regimental Museum of The Royal Welsh as soon as possible for inclusion on the MODES database.